- January 30 - February 6, 2026

 During IMS retreats, all participants will be housed in single rooms.
 At BCBS, a small number of participants will be housed in double rooms.
 Being flexible with your housing preferences increases the likelihood that we will have a space to offer you.

 Click the Pricing Notes tab to learn about Tier Pricing and Financial Assistance.
+A limited number of scholarships are available.

 Tier Pricing: You may choose a tier and pay according to your means.
 Tier 1 covers the actual cost of the program.
 Tiers 2 and 3 are subsidized rates made possible through the generosity of donors.
-The Benefactor rate enables you to offer additional, tax-deductible support to BCBS and fellow program participants.
-Please select the highest tier that fits your budget to help keep BCBS programs accessible.
+The Benefactor rate enables you to offer additional, tax-deductible support to BCBS/IMS and fellow program participants.
+Please select the highest tier that fits your budget to help keep BCBS/IMS programs accessible.

 Teacher Dāna/Generosity: Program fees do not include payments to teachers.
 Please consider supporting Jeanne Corrigal, Roxanne Dault, William Edelglass, Yong Oh, and Nicola Redfern with dāna (generosity) during your program.